-[67] As to the first factor of the test for public interest standing, I am satisfied that the issues raised by the Applicant are serious.
-They allege a failure to comply with the s 81(1) requirement under the Parliament of Canada Act to consult with the leaders of every recognized party in the House of Commons prior to appointment of the Ethics Commissioner.
-Further, that the Prime Minister and the Minister of Finance were both under examination by the previous Ethics Commissioner during the time that the appointment process for a new Commissioner was in progress and that both failed to file declarations of recusal as required by s 25(1) of the Conflict of Interest Act.
-Additionally, by participating in the decision-making process in which he had an opportunity to further his private interest, Minister Morneau also violated ss 4 and 6(1) of the Conflict of Interest Act.
-The Applicant also asserts that because the other members of the GIC had an opportunity to further their real private interest of keeping their jobs as Ministers by protecting the private interest of the Prime Minister at whose pleasure they serve, and by controlling the selection process, they too violated ss 4 and 6(1) of the Conflict of Interest Act.
-Given this, and the importance of public confidence in integrity of government, in my view, these allegations raise serious issues.

-[68] The Respondent asserts that because the allegations lack merit, they are not serious.
+- [72] As to the first factor of the test for public interest standing, I am satisfied that the issues raised by the Applicant are serious.
+They allege a failure to comply with the s 4.1(1) requirement under the Lobbying Act to consult with the leaders of every recognized party in the Senate and the House of Commons prior to appointment of the Commissioner of Lobbying.
+Further, that situations involving the Prime Minister, Ministers Morneau and Minister Freeland were under investigation by the Commissioner of Lobbying during the period when the GIC was conducting the selection process for the new Commissioner of Lobbying and that by participating in the decision-making process, in which they had an opportunity to further their private interests, they violated ss 4, 6(1) and 21 of the Conflict of Interest Act.
+Further, the Prime Minster was furthering a private interest, and all members of Cabinet were complicit in furthering another's private interest.
+The Applicant also asserts that the duty of procedural fairness was breached in the appointment process.
+Given this, and the importance of public confidence in integrity of government, in my view, these allegations raise serious issues. - [73] The Respondent asserts that because the allegations lack merit, they are not serious.
 However, as stated by the Supreme Court in Downtown Eastside, when determining standing, the courts should not examine the merits of the case other than in a preliminary manner.
-Here, if the Applicant's claim that the GIC failed to consult is valid, this breach of the appointment requirement in s 81(1) of the Parliament of Canada Act could potentially bring the validity of Mr. Dion's appointment as Ethics Commissioner into question.
+Here, if the Applicant's claim that the GIC failed to consult is valid, this breach of the appointment requirement of s 4.1(1) of the Lobbying Act could potentially bring the validity of Ms. Bélanger's appointment as the Commissioner of Lobbying into question.
 This is sufficient to ground a serious issue without the need of closely examining every other allegation (Downtown Eastside at para 42).

-[69] More difficult is the question of whether the questions raised are justiciable.
+[74] More difficult is the question of whether the questions raised are justiciable.
 I have below, when considering this matter on the merits, more fully addressed the question of whether certain of the matters raised by the Applicant are justiciable.
-For the purpose of standing, I note that in its Notice of Application the Applicant claims that it seeks to have the decision quashed because Cabinet failed to consult with the leader of every recognized party in the House of Commons, as required by s 81(1) of the Parliament of Canada Act, before the GIC made the appointment of Commissioner Dion.
+For the purpose of standing, I note that in its Notice of Application the Applicant claims that it seeks to have the decision quashed because Cabinet failed to consult with the leader of every recognized party in the House of Commons, as required by s 4.1(1) of the Lobbying Act, before the GIC made the appointment of Commissioner Bélanger.
 It seems clear that a failure by the GIC to comply with a statutory requirement would be justiciable.
-However, in its written representations, the Applicant takes the position that although the Parliament of Canada Act does not set out consultation criteria, applying a broad and purposive interpretation of the Act that gives effect to its objects and purposes, this Court should find that it was not sufficient to satisfy s 81(1) that there was some level of consultation, rather that the consultation must be meaningful.
+However, in its written representations, the Applicant takes the position that although the Lobbying Act does not set out consultation criteria, applying a broad and purposive interpretation of the Act that gives effect to its objects and purposes, this Court should find that it was not sufficient to satisfy s 4.1(1) that there was some level of consultation, rather that the consultation must be meaningful.
 Based on this view, the Applicant asserts that the level of consultation under the Act was insufficient.
 In my view, this raises an issue of statutory interpretation, which is also justiciable.
-However, the question of the sufficiency of the selection process beyond the statutory precondition for consultation on the nominee for appointment and, similarly, whether there were breaches of the

-Conflict of Interest Act, may not be justiciable issues.
+However, the question of the sufficiency of the selection process beyond the statutory precondition for consultation on the nominee for appointment and, similarly, whether there were breaches of the Conflict of Interest Act, may not be justiciable issues.
 I have addressed this concern below in the assessment of the merits.